Balsamic beef with potatoes, sauce, and vegetables, a classic Sunday roast slowly-cooked in a Dutch oven.

 A classic Sunday lunch, the way our grandmothers used to cook: roast beef with potatoes, sauce, and vegetables.
 This is a modern take on the classic: balsamic beef cooked in a Dutch oven, tender, hearty and completely satisfying.

-I am not much into cooking large pieces of meat, I don't know why, I actually love a good roast, but mostly I wait for Christmas or Easter to eat something like this, at my mother-in-law's house.
+I am not much into cooking large pieces of meat, I don't know why, I actually love a good roast, but mostly I wait for Christmas or Easter to eat something like this, most of the times at my mother-in-law's house.

 However, I decided to make my own roast beef recently.
-The main reason for this is that we bought some really amazing Angus beef from somebody in the village who is breeding this kind of cows.
-About once a year they are butchering one cow and we buy about 10 kg of different cuts of meet at a very good price.
-There are many cuts included, like stewing meat, bones and meat for soup, minced meat and so on and also some roasting pieces, so I thought it was high time I made my own roast again.
+The main reason for this is that we bought some really amazing Angus beef from somebody in the village who is breeding them.
+There were many cuts included, like stewing meat, bones, and meat for beef broth, ground meat for beef meatballs and so on.
+Some roasting beef pieces as well, so I thought it was high time to make balsamic roast again.